 Note: the Flash Animation presentations done from 2007-2011 no longer are viewable in current format, since Flash is no longer being supported by many browsers.
 Videos are being made to share this work.

 That's the journey we hope thousands of people will take.
 Start your reading by looking at an article written by Michael Romaine, a Volunteer who joined T/MC in 2010 - Thinking like Google

 See 2015 work done by students who participated in Information Visualization MOOC hosted by Indiana University Read thisarticle.
 View thisworkspace.

 Getting to know Chicago - DePaul University class project This Tutor/Mentor Blog introduces you to a two-year project in which first year students from DePaul University used the Tutor/Mentor Connection library to do their own learning about Chicago neighborhoods.

-This articleon the Tutor/Mentor Connection forum shows a way universities might grow partnerships and take ownership of the Tutor/Mentor Connection.
-The stories below are stories you might begin to see from your own students as a result of this effort.
-The list below shows that interns have come from several different universities.
+This articleon the Tutor/Mentor Connection planning wiki shows a way universities might grow partnerships and take ownership of the Tutor/Mentor Connection.
+These blog articles focus on ways universities might create on-campus Tutor/Mentor Connection projects.
+The articles and visualizations by interns are the type of work you might begin to see from your own students as a result of this effort.